SkylineCommunications/dataminer-docs-connectors/connector/doc/NHK_Snapshot_Manager.md

 ### Debug Connector Configuration

 This page is used to configure the creation of the debug connector.
-You also have the option to directly create a debug connector here.
+You can also directly create a debug connector here.

-- **Add Write Parameters**: If this option is enabled, the debug protocol will be modified to include write parameters for all read parameters that are present in the protocol.
+- **Add Write Parameters**: If this option is enabled, the debug protocol will be modified to include write parameters for all read parameters in the protocol.
 - **Mark Parameters as Saved**: If this option is enabled, the debug protocol will be modified to mark all parameters as saved.
-- **Connector**: This is a dropdown list which lists all of the connectors that a debug connector can be created for.
+- **Connector**: This dropdown lists all the connectors that a debug connector can be created for.
-- **Connector Version Extension**: this parameter specifies the debug connector version.
+- **Connector Version Extension**: This parameter specifies the debug connector version.
 The debug connector version will be appended with `-debug`.
-- **Debug Connector Creation Status**: This parameter indicates the status of debug connector creation when initiated from this page.
+- **Debug Connector Creation Status**: This parameter indicates the status of debug connector creation when it is initiated from this page.